 Gintz:

-And technically, I was able to save time by using real-time rendering for the first time.
-If not, I think it would have been difficult to make a feature film by myself in this way.
-I think I also learned one more thing about marketing and ration.
-I feel like I've finally figured out how to get a lot of people to see it, so I think I'll be able to do that in advance when I do my next work.
+Also, technically, I was able to use real-time rendering for the first time, which helped me to save time.
+If I hadn't done that, I think it would have been difficult for me to create a feature-length film like this by myself.
+Another thing I learned was how to do marketing and distribution.
+I feel like I finally understand how to get a lot of people to watch my film, so I think I'll be able to do that in advance when I do my next work.

 Gintz: